"REFOCUSING ON FOCUS"

-The time has come for FOCUS Academies to change.
+The time has come for stakeholders of FOCUS Academies to refocus on FOCUS.
 We must institute a sense of urgency to improve student learning.
 We are a transformed organization, a laser beam focus on increased accountability, communication, and training designed to ensure students will learn and not “just be taught”.

 This school year, FOCUS Academies’ staff will use reflective tools, which enable leaders to enact three learning agendas: improving student learning, enhancing professional learning, and building system-wide supports for all participants' learning.
 The framework tools help leaders clarify the mission and core values, promote professional community, and highlight the need for inquiry and engage all stakeholders in the school’s improvement process.